OpenRailAssociation/web-deployment-action/README.md

   # Allows to run this workflow manually from the Actions tab
   workflow_dispatch:

-# Allow only one concurrent deployment.
-However, do NOT cancel in-progress runs as we want to allow
+# Allow only one concurrent deployment per branch.
+However, do NOT cancel in-progress runs as we
-# especially production deployments to complete.
+# want to allow especially production deployments to complete.
 concurrency:
-  group: "pages"
+  group: pages-${{ github.ref_name }}
   cancel-in-progress: false

 # Set environment variables to reduce duplicated variables